ellethee/argparseinator/docs/source/argparseinator.rst

 never_single
 ------------
-When we have only one decorated function :class:`ArgParseInator` automatically set it as default and adds all it arguments to the top level parser.
+When we have only one decorated function :class:`ArgParseInator` automatically set it as default and adds all its arguments to the top level parser.
-Anyway we can tell to :class:`ArgParseInator` to keep it as a command by setting the **never_single** parameter to ``True``.
+We can also tell to :class:`ArgParseInator` to keep it as a command by setting the **never_single** parameter to ``True``.

 .. code-block:: python